 A description of the function.
 This description is useful when you are running multiple functions and need more context about how each function is used.

 A list of triggers that will cause the function to execute.
 The list of valid

 triggers depends on the

-sqs, specify a list of Amazon Resource Names
+kinesis, specify a list of Amazon Resource Names (ARNs).

 A regular expression that matches the events you want to collect.
 Setting this option may reduce execution costs because the function only executes if there is data that matches the pattern.